 Figure 5 visualizes workflow with the application of the model trained on the TOPMed dataset to the MGB Biobank data.
 For calibration, we first trained a baseline model on the MGB Biobank data (covariates only) and calculated residuals.
 Next, we applied the genetic model trained on the TOPMed dataset to predict the residuals for the MGB Biobank dataset.
 Because MGB Biobank data is enriched with data related to hospital-based visits, we restricted the analysis to individuals with no antihypertensive related codes in the two years prior to data extraction (5/25/2021-5/25/2023), and only participants with data from this time period were used.
 There were 9,494 individuals meeting these inclusion criteria.
 Of these 9,494 were White, 412 Black, and 200 Asian.
 The mean age was 59, there are 63% female individuals.
-Supplementary Table 9 characterizes the study population.
+Supplementary Table 11 characterizes the study population.

 Despite strict inclusion criteria, models performed less well on the MGB Biobank dataset.
 The baseline model was fit in MGB Biobank, for calibration purposes, i.e., to account for differences in populations between the TOPMed and MGB Biobank datasets.
 Note that the MGB Biobank baseline model was fit without a training-testing approach.
 We compared the approach of calibrating the baseline model to a new dataset.
 Figure 5b demonstrates the PVE of the TOPMed-trained genetic models with the baseline model being either TOPMed-trained or MGB-trained.
 One can see that the calibration approach worked well, in that genetic model performance was usually better when applied over the MGB-trained baseline model.
-Supplementary Figure 4 provides the cross-validated PVEs from the baseline ML model trained on the MGB Biobank.
+Supplementary Figure 4 provides the cross-validated PVEs from the baseline non-linear ML model trained on the MGB Biobank.
 The cross-validated PVEs are often lower than the TOPMed test dataset PVEs (Figure 2), other than in the Asian group, where the PVEs are similar.
 Supplementary Figure 5 provides the PVEs from both the TOPMed-trained genetic model applied on MGB residuals (as in Figure 5), and from the full calibrated ensemble (MGB baseline model + TOPMed-trained genetic model).

 Discussion

-The objectives of this study were (a) to develop an ML-based prediction model for BP phenotypes that can more accurately predict BP phenotypes compared to standard linear regression model that includes a single genome-wide PRS model, (b) assess the usefulness of including multiple PRSs in the association model as an alternative to the inclusion of individual SNPs, as the latter option risks overfitting, and (c) examine an approach for calibrating an ML model to a new dataset.
-To accomplish these goals, we constructed an ensemble model, successively training first on a set of commonly available covariates (demographic variables and BMI), and then on genetic components (PRSs), to directly evaluate the usefulness of an ML compared with a linear regression-based models at both steps.
+The objectives of this study were (a) to develop a non-linear ML-based prediction model for BP phenotypes that can more accurately predict BP phenotypes compared to standard linear regression model that includes a single genome-wide PRS model, (b) assess the usefulness of including multiple PRSs in the association model as an alternative to the inclusion of individual SNPs, as the latter option risks overfitting, and (c) examine an approach for calibrating a non-linear ML model to a new dataset.
+To accomplish these goals, we constructed an ensemble model, successively training first on a set of commonly available covariates (demographic variables and BMI), and then on genetic components (PRSs), to directly evaluate the usefulness of a non-linear ML compared with a linear regression-based models at both steps.
 We further developed and compared polygenic models that employ a few levels of PRS inclusion: a single genome-wide PRS constructed based on a single powerful GWAS, multiple genome-wide PRSs constructed based on the same GWAS, and multiple genome-wide PRSs from multiple independent GWASs.
 We examined the improvement that such models confer to BP models in groups defined by self-reported race/ethnicity.
 We also explored the construction of genetic models that use local PRSs, constructed based on LD regions, and, finally, studied the potential to apply the constructed models, and to calibrate model, to an EHR-based dataset using the MGB Biobank dataset.